 An unwieldy mix of self-conscious camp and heavy-handed allegory, “Automatons” plays like a cheesy ’50s no-budget sci-fier with serious delusions of grandeur.
+Writer-director James Felix McKenney strikes faint echoes of Richard Matheson’s “I Am Legend’ with his plot involving post-apocalyptic clashes between the sole survivor of a once-dominant civilization and remnants of “enemy” forces.
 Even at 83 minutes, however, pic feels unduly protracted and unconscionably ponderous.
 Theatrical prospects are zilch, though homevid release could generate a mini-cult.

 In a dystopian world of tomorrow, a young woman identified only as the Girl (Christine Spencer, who too often actually sounds like an annoying child) lives alone in a bunker with various rattletrap robot assistants.
 Outside, the devastated surface is uninhabitable by humans.

 Occasionally, the Girl seeks inspiration by replaying videos of her scientist mentor (Angus Scrimm), who speaks of “staying the course” against terrorists who “hate our freedom.”
 (Yeah, right.)
 But she must maintain a constant lookout for attacks launched by an enemy leader (Brenda Cooney), who’s capable of turning the Girl’s robots against her.